 The armchair-style front seats, top-mounted window controls and imperious driving position – which are Range Rover trademarks – are all present and correct.
 And while the plastics in one or two areas (the wiper stalks and gearshift paddles, for example) feel a touch on the cheap side, the mixture of wood, leather and high-grade soft-touch materials on display result in a sense of opulence so complete that it eclipses minor quibbles like these.

-The touch-screen infotainment system is reasonably easy to work out, but it’s not the most intuitive system of its type and the graphics and responses can be a little clunky.
-The steering wheel is covered in small, fiddly buttons, too, but otherwise, the various switches and dials are simple to to work out.
+The touch-screen infotainment system isn’t the most intuitive system of its type and the graphics and responses can be a little clunky, but it is at least reasonably easy to find your way around, while the rest of the various switches and dials are simple to work out.
 What’s more, your visibility in all directions is wonderfully clear, making it slightly easier to handle the car’s gargantuan proportions when tip-toeing through car parks.

 The Range Rover has always been famed for its ability to provide a cosseting, limousine-like ride one minute, and then scale a mountain pass the next.
 Things are no different with the latest version.
 The standard air suspension effectively mops up pretty much any rut or pothole the road can throw at it, wafting you along in serenity and luxury.

 Even the basic Vogue-trimmed Range Rover has the company’s famed Terrain Response off-roading system, but Vogue SE cars and above have a more sophisticated system that also has an automatic mode.
 It makes the car capable of some pretty incredible feats in the sticky stuff.
-Seriously, if you get stuck in a Rangie, you must’ve been attempting to do something exceedingly ambitious.
+In short, if you get stuck in a Rangie, you must’ve been attempting to do something exceedingly ambitious.